jacrooty/adapp_redux/README.md

 ### Customized Revised Version of the Electron-Based App

-Changing add app for our purposes
+Changing add app for our proposed and project Food Fitness and Sports

+Some of the information that existed in the original README, applies:

 We set up a text editor and go into the index.html file, removing the code reference to the D3 local file by commenting it out:
 ```